MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 pyradi_original_norm = pyradi_original_norm.dropna(axis=1, how='all')
 ```

-These steps reduce the number of Radiomic featurs to 90.
+Removing features with nan values after normalization reduces the number of Radiomic features to 90.

 # Training Classifiers

-We then define a function called ```evaluate_mode``` that trains and evaluates an input model on the input dataset using kfold cross validation.
-This function measures precision, recall, accuracy and F1 score for the input model and dataset.
+We then define a function called ```evaluate_mode``` that trains and evaluates an input model on the input dataset using k-fold cross validation.
+This function measures precision, recall, accuracy and F1 score as the evaluation metrics for the input model and dataset.
 This function is defined below:

 ```python